Your ability to work in the UK depends on what kind of visa you hold. Some students are also interested in staying in the UK to work after studies.

 Please note: it is very important that you not work any more than your visa allows.
 Working extra hours can have serious consequences and affect your immigration status in the UK.

-Staying in the UK to work after studies: NEW GRADUATE ROUTE VISA
+Staying in the UK to work after studies: NEW GRADUATE IMMIGRATION ROUTE (post-study work visa)

-Please view this Graduate Route Presentation (.pptx, 6.2MB) for more information about this new visa route.
+Please view the Graduate Visa web page for further information about this immigration route.

 If you have any questions about your work entitlement, the Graduate Route, or would like to speak to an Advisor, E: firstname.lastname@example.org